sequi76/covid-calls/readme.md

 - Open the notebook from any Python Jupyter console (google-collab for instance, or your own computer importing the repo)
 - Run the notebook

-### As you run the notebook
+### As you run the notebook you will be

-- You will importing the data
+- Importing the data
-- Then performing the fit (see article)
+- Performing the fit (see article)
 - Computing the algorithms as described in the article
 - Creating the figures found in the article (figures are exported to the figs/ folder)